zhaaaa7/react/codeSnippets.md

   }
 });
 ReactDOM.render(<Example />, document.getElementById(‘app'));

-//An event object is passed as an argument, because logger is being used as an event handler.

 ```

+Note: An event object is passed as an argument, because logger is being used as an event handler.